 ● Final cut approval and preparation for marketing - Coordinating the film's exposure and positioning for Film Industry and public viewing [invitation only screenings, film festivals and premieres].
 Concurrent to this process is negotiating distribution with various distribution sales consultants and companies for domestic and international income producing opportunities [theatrical, retail, video on demand, and Internet].

 In conclusion, there are a multitude of elements to complete a film, but the above summarizes the key aspects of the process.
 Needless to say this is a collaborative effort requiring many individuals to work together in positive relations to position a project to make money.
-The key individual to oversee this entire collection of participants will be the Producer.
-Gabe Videla, our CEO, will take on this role or he will select an experienced Producer with successful credits and reputation with whom he decides to collaborate.
+The individual to oversee the collection of participants will be Gabe Videla our CEO who will select an experienced Producer with successful credits and reputation to whom he will delegate oversight of each film project.

 With all that is involved, the financial interest of our Investors is paramount.
 All good faith efforts are exerted to efficiently manage their investment and position the finished product to be successfully distributed.